mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 pretty much everything I read on the topic, the best way to move faster is to work in smaller units.

-You mentioned Durham, the Durham metrics and accelerate, and they're constantly about, you know, roundtrip time for new features and the amount of new features that are being released and how can we build in it?
+You mentioned DORA, the DORA metrics and accelerate, and they're constantly about, you know, roundtrip time for new features and the amount of new features that are being released and how can we build in it?
 How can we work in smaller unit to work?
 And the reason for that is because smaller units of work allow for